 "I never questioned whether it was meant to be - I knew instantly I’d keep the baby, but I felt so alone and scared."

 "To me, Japan is a country of convenience, politeness, discipline and gorgeous landscapes.
 It’s the country where napping on the train during the commute is perfectly normal.
 It’s home to the most polite and helpful people I have ever encountered."

 "The urban legend claims that for higher houses you need to make a more significant offering.
 No, it’s not two fetuses.
 It’s also not a grown llama.
 Brace yourselves; it’s a human."

 We have a proverb in Romania that says: “Even drunk people have their own God.”

 "Living in a place that was away from the hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life."

 "We act as if it is normal to say “I am busy” every time somebody asks us how we are."

-"...we darted through the darkness in hidden alleyways, crossed time-worn bridges and passed glittering canals.
-Little did I know at this point that Venice already had me under its spell."
+“With my suitcase rumbling against the cobblestones behind me, we darted through the darkness of hidden alleyways, crossed time-worn bridges and passed glittering canals.
+Little did I know that Venice already had me under its spell.”